alexanderbazhenoff/scripts-pipelines-and-tiny-tools/backup/kvm_vm_backup/README.md

 JobDefs {
   Name = "my_jobdef"
   Type = Backup
-  Client = my_server.domain               # some of these params will be overwrite by job, but most of them should be Schedule = "my_schedule"                # set here Storage = File
+  Client = my_server.domain               # some of these parameters will be overridden by the job, but most of them Schedule = "my_schedule"                # should be set here Storage = File
   Messages = Standard
   Pool = Full